This tutorial covers:

 </html>

-To get a preview, run this command at the root of the application:
+To get a preview, run the following command at the root of the application:

 http-server

-This invokes the http-server module to spin up an ad hoc server to serve the application.
-The address will be displayed on the console after you run the command.
-Then you can go to the URL for the application.
+This will invoke the http-server module to spin up an ad hoc server to serve the application.
+You will see the following screen in your browser after navigating to the URL where the application is being served (the address will be displayed on the console after running the command).

 Application Home Page

 Note: I am running in Incognito mode on the Google Chrome browser with the developer tools opened and mobile view activated.
-I prefer running PWAs in Incognito mode during development because it ensures that I get updates to my service worker.
+I prefer running PWAs in Incognito mode during development as this ensures that I get updates to my service worker.

-Next, add styles by creating a styles.css file in the root folder of the application.
-Paste this into the file:
+Next, let’s add styles by creating a styles.css file in the root folder of the application.
+Paste the following code into the file:

 /* ./styles.css */